Neural Parameter Estimation with Incomplete Data: Introduction

 \section{Introduction}

-Artificial intelligence (AI) and deep learning have spurred significant advancements in recent years, revolutionizing fields ranging from image recognition to natural language processing, and enabling transformative technologies like ChatGPT \citep{openai_2023_chatgpt}.
+Artificial intelligence (AI) and deep learning have spurred significant advancements in recent years, revolutionizing fields ranging from image recognition to natural language processing, and enabling transformative technologies like ChatGPT \citep{openai_2025_chatgpt}.
 These breakthroughs are profoundly influencing how we work, communicate, and create, leaving an indelible mark on society.
-In parallel, the last decade has seen growing interest in the use of neural networks for likelihood-free inference, which is often used in statistical or physical models for which the likelihood function is unavailable or computationally intractable \citep{Diggle_1984_implicit_generative_models, Cranmer_2020_simulation-based_inference}.
-Neural networks are being used to approximate the likelihood function \citep[e.g.,][]{Papamakarios_2019}, the likelihood-to-evidence ratio \citep[e.g.,][]{Hermans_2020, Thomas_2022_ratio_estimation, Walchessen_2023_neural_likelihood_surfaces}, the posterior distribution \citep[e.g.,][]{Greenberg_2019, Goncalves_2020, Radev_2022_BayesFlow, Pacchiardi_2022_GANs_scoring_rules, Ramesh_2022_GATSBI, Maceda_2024}, and both the likelihood and the posterior distribution simultaneously \citep[e.g.,][]{Glockler_2022, Radev_2023_JANA}; see \citet{Zammit_2024_ARSIA} for a recent review.
+In parallel, the last decade has seen growing interest in the adoption of neural networks for simulation-based inference, which is often used in statistical or physical models for which the likelihood function is unavailable or computationally intractable \citep{Diggle_1984_implicit_generative_models, Tavare_1997_ABC, Cranmer_2020_simulation-based_inference}.
+Neural networks are being used to approximate the likelihood function \citep[e.g.,][]{Papamakarios_2019}, the likelihood-to-evidence ratio \citep[e.g.,][]{Hermans_2020, Thomas_2022_ratio_estimation, Walchessen_2023_neural_likelihood_surfaces}, and the posterior distribution \citep[e.g.,][]{Greenberg_2019, Goncalves_2020, Radev_2022_BayesFlow}; see \citet{Zammit_2024_ARSIA} for a recent review.
 In this work, we consider neural Bayes estimators \citep[NBEs;][]{Sainsbury-Dale_2022_neural_Bayes_estimators}, which are neural networks that map data to a point summary of the posterior distribution.
-These estimators are likelihood-free and amortized, in the sense that, after an initial set-up cost, inference from observed data can be made in a fraction of the time required by conventional approaches.
-NBEs have been used to make fast inference with models for population genetics \citep{Flagel_2018}, financial options \citep{Hernandez_2017, Horvath_2021}, cognitive processes \citep{Pan_2024}, spatial processes \citep{Gerber_Nychka_2021_NN_param_estimation, Lenzi_2021_NN_param_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators, Sainsbury-Dale_2023_GNNs, Richards_2023_censoring, Tsyrulnikov_2024, villazon_2024, Wang_2024_GSUN_NBEs}, and spatio-temporal processes \citep{delloro_gaetan_2024_spatiotemporal_NBEs}.
+These estimators are amortized, in the sense that, after an initial set-up cost, inference from observed data can be made in a fraction of the time required by conventional approaches.
+NBEs have been used to make fast inference with models for population genetics \citep{Flagel_2018}, financial options \citep{Hernandez_2017, Horvath_2021, Coloma_Kleiber_2025}, cognitive processes \citep{Pan_2025}, point processes \citep{Lambe_2026}, spatial processes \citep{Gerber_Nychka_2021_NN_param_estimation, Banesh_2021_neural_estimator_GP, Lenzi_2021_NN_param_estimation, Richards_2023_censoring, Sainsbury-Dale_2022_neural_Bayes_estimators, Sainsbury-Dale_2023_GNNs, Tsyrulnikov_2024, villazon_2025, Wang_2024_GSUN_NBEs}, and spatio-temporal processes \citep{delloro_gaetan_2025_spatiotemporal_NBEs}.